Everything You Need to Know About a Health Care Spending Account (HCSA)

 Employers can truly invest in the HCSA model by exclusively providing benefits coverage through an HCSA.
 BBD’s Standalone® product follows this model.

 The main difference between a Personal Spending Account (PSA) – also known as a Wellness Spending Account (WSA) – and an HCSA is what’s covered.
-PSA’s aren’t regulated by the CRA and employers can decide what is and isn’t covered.
-Additionally.
-PSA’s are a taxable benefit for employees and becomes part of their total compensation package.
+Plan Sponsors can decide the expenses covered under a PSA.
+Additionally, PSA’s are a taxable benefit for employees and become part of their total compensation package.

 Download the Health Care and Personal Spending Account Comparison (PDF).Back to Top